isee4xai/iSeeExplainerLibrary/README.md

 	def get(self):
 		return {}
 ```
 **4)**	In the **post method**, define the mandatory arguments that must be passed for the explainer to get an explanation.
-The method must receive at least and id to acess the folder related to the model.
-After parsing the arguments, use the function _get_model_files_, passing the id to fetch the model, data and info files.
+The method must receive at least an id to access the folder related to the model.
+After parsing the arguments, use the function _get_model_files_, passing the id to fetch the model, data, and info files.
 It is possible that some of these files do not exist, so make the appropriate checks before using them.
-The steps are generally to load the Dataframe with the training data if it exists, then getting the necessary attributes from the info file, getting the prediction function if possible, and finally getting the configuration parameters from the _params_ object.
+The steps are generally to load the Dataframe with the training data if it exists, then get the necessary attributes from the info file, get the prediction function if possible, and finally get the configuration parameters from the _params_ object.

 ```python
 class Lime(Resource):